danilnagy/discover_legacy/README.md

 The repository includes several example files which you can use to test Discover, or modify for your own projects.
 Each project must have as a minimum a `.gh` Grasshopper file which describes the parametric model, and a `.py` Python script which describes and runs the optimization job.
 In order for *Discover* to work, both of these files must stay in the main repository folder.
 The repository includes two template files, `template.gh` and `run-template.py` which you can use as a starting point for your own projects.

-These example files rely on a number of Grasshopper libraries which you must install before using the files.
-You can download the files from the linked websites (you will have to make an account) and follow instructions to install them on your computer:
+**Dependencies**

+- [Python 2.7](https://www.python.org/downloads/) - (required) *Discover* needs Python 2.7 to run, it will not work with Python 3 (version 2.7.13 tested with this release)
-- [GHPython](http://www.food4rhino.com/app/ghpython) - (required) allows the Grasshopper file to communicate with *Discover* (version 0.5.1.0 tested with this release)
+- [GHPython](http://www.food4rhino.com/app/ghpython) - (required) Grasshopper library that allows the Grasshopper file to communicate with *Discover* (version 0.5.1.0 tested with this release)
-- [Karamba](http://www.food4rhino.com/app/karamba) - (optional) structural FEA solver used in some example files
+- [Karamba](http://www.food4rhino.com/app/karamba) - (optional) structural FEA solver for Grasshopper used in some example files

 ## 3. Setting up the model